abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_10_Char_Strings/Section_10.md

 ## Overview

-- A string constat or string literal is a sequence of chartacterss or symbols between a pair of double-quote characters.
+- A string constant or string literal is a sequence of characters or symbols between a pair of double-quote characters.

 - The message inside the printf() is a string.